vigour-io/util/README.md

 This is a collection of small utility functions which can be required individually.

+## Running the tests

+`npm test` expects `vtest` to exist, so if you want to run the tests, you'll need to `npm i -g vigour-test` first, which will allow the tests to be run in the context of a browser (Nightmare).
+See [vigour-test](https://github.com/vigour-io/test)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ### Contents